selyunin/accordion_lilypond_sheets/README.md

 [Sources](https://github.com/cellist/Lilypond-Sheet-Music) of
-[Cellist](https://github.com/cellist) were used as a basis
-and adapted for accordion.
+[Cellist](https://github.com/cellist) were used as a basis and then adapted for accordion.

 ### <a name="rationale"   ></a>4.
 Rationale